 Listen to local radio and television and monitor local internet and social media sites for information and advice.
 Environment Canada will issue severe thunderstorm or tornado watches and warnings if heavy rain, high winds, tornadoes or large hail are possible or expected or happening.
 A watch is a heads up that conditions are favourable for severe weather and there may be several hours to prepare.
 A warning is an alert when severe weather is imminent or occurring and that it is time to take shelter and put into action your safety plan.

-Weatheradio provides continuous information about current weather conditions, forecasts and alerts directly from Environement Canada's storm prediction centre.
+Weatheradio provides continuous information about current weather conditions, forecasts and alerts directly from Environment Canada's storm prediction centre.
 To get this service you need a special radio receiver which can be found at most electronic stores.
 In the Barrie area tune the radio to 152.475 or 162.400 or 162.550.
-During threatening weather keep it in the "alert" mode.
+During threatening weather, keep it in the "alert" mode.

-Don't be unprepared; make sure you knw in advance what to do if severe weather strikes.
+Don't be unprepared; make sure you have a plan and know in advance what to do if severe weather strikes.
 Choose a shelter or meeting place in the event you get separated.

 Look for safe places at the cottage or campground well before strong winds or tornadoes threaten.
 Make sure your family is aware of them.
 If no substantial shelter is available, leave trailers and lie in a low sheltered spot away from large trees, but be aware of flooding.
 As a last resort, take shelter in a grove of small low trees.